VincentToups/emacs-utils/README.md

 	 (tbl! :x 10 :y 11) ; creates a hash table with keys :x, :y and associated values (tbl a-table :x) ; returns the value at key :x

+Update 5 June 2010
+* Corrected a bug in defn expansion with recur.